Purchases made through links may earn us a small commission, at no extra cost to you.

 So now I realize that the type of travel that best suites me is independent travel.
 Yes, it’s a lot more work on the planning end and I need to be very organized to maximize my vacation time.
 I also worry a bit more about things going wrong.
 It’s a trade-off that I welcome though.
 Independent travel allows me freedom- freedom to go where I want, see what I want, eat where I want, sleep where I want and spend as much or as little time in a place as I want.
 Independent travel leaves me feeling more satisfied because, as I’ve learned from other styles of travel, experiencing a destination in depth is what I value the most.

 - What is the purpose of your trip?
-Relaxation, adventure, to learn about history and cultures?
+Is it relaxation, adventure, to learn about history and cultures?

 - What is your personality?
 Are you outgoing and enjoy meeting new people or are you more introverted and prefer exploring on your own?